-Fortress - In December 2021, we acquired 100% of the outstanding shares and acquired all of the assets and liabilities of FortressID for a purchase price of \$3.4 million, which consisted of \$2.5 million of cash consideration and an earnout with a fair value of \$0.9 million.
-The maximum earnout payment is \$4.0 million and requires cash payments of up to \$2.0 million for set revenue targets in 2022 and another \$2.0 million for set revenue targets in 2023.
-The acquisition of FortressID, expands our offerings around identity proofing-enhancing its onboarding, verification and authentication offerings to directly address financial compliance requirements and enable organizations to mitigate risk and curtail increasing fraud.
+In December 2021, we acquired 100% of the outstanding shares and acquired all of the assets and liabilities of FortressID for a purchase price of \$3.4 million, which consisted of \$2.5 million of cash consideration and contingent acquisition payments which were fair valued at \$0.9 million at the acquisition date.
+The maximum contingent acquisition payments at the time of the acquisition was \$4.0 million and required cash payments of up to \$2.0 million for set revenue targets in 2023.
+No revenue targets were achieved in 2022 and the maximum contingent acquisition payment as of March 31, 2023 is \$2.0 million.
+The fair value of our contingent acquisition payment was determined using a Monte Carlo simulation and there was no material change in fair value from December 31, 2022 to March 31, 2023 due to no change in forecasted revenue and a de minimis impact from the present value factor.